-Look for these skills in candidates to identify the best candidates and improve your quality of hire
+Use these employee skills assessments in candidates to identify the best candidates and improve your quality of hire.

 In the wake of COVID-19, hiring practices have shifted.
 Employers and recruiters are now more focused on skills rather than previous experience.
 In fact, according to LinkedIn’s research on talent trends in 2019, “91% of employers say soft skills — like communication and people management — matter most when making a hiring decision.”
-To help you identify the best candidates out there, we'll explore seven key soft skills that are highly sought after by many businesses today.
+To find out how to track employee skills, and identify the best candidates out there, we'll explore how to assess employee skills and competencies.
+Including an employee skills list with seven key soft skills that are highly sought after by many businesses today.
+We'll also answer what corrective action is needed when an employee lacks skills?

 Communication is a cornerstone of business relationships and employee performance.
 You need people who can effectively communicate with customers, clients, colleagues, managers, and vendors—and also those who will be able to explain technical details clearly.
 But communication is not just about speaking to employees and customers —it's also about listening and understanding what others need from you.
 Effective listening skills can help make better decisions, build stronger relationships with clients, and resolve conflicts more effectively.